Journalism: Codes of ethics

 There are over 242 codes of ethics in journalism that vary across various regions of the world.
 The codes of ethics are created through an interaction of different groups of people such as the public and journalists themselves.
-Most of the codes of ethics serve as a representation of the economic and political beliefs of the society where the code was written.
+Most codes of ethics represent the economic and political beliefs of the society in which they were written.
 Despite the fact that there are a variety of codes of ethics, some of the core elements present in all codes are: remaining objective, providing the truth, and being honest.

-Journalism does not have a universal code of conduct; individuals are not legally obliged to follow a certain set of rules like a doctor or a lawyer does.
+Journalism does not have a universal code of conduct; individuals are not legally obliged to follow a set of rules as a doctor or lawyer is.
 There have been discussions for creating a universal code of conduct in journalism.
 One suggestion centers on having three claims for credibility, justifiable consequence, and the claim of humanity.
 Within the claim of credibility, journalists are expected to provide the public with reliable and trustworthy information, and allowing the public to question the nature of the information and its acquisition.
 The second claim of justifiable consequences centers on weighing the benefits and detriments of a potentially harmful story and acting accordingly.
 An example of justifiable consequence is exposing a professional with dubious practices; on the other hand, acting within justifiable consequence means writing compassionately about a family in mourning.
-The third claim is the claim of humanity which states that journalists are writing for a global population and therefore must serve everyone globally in their work, avoiding smaller loyalties to country, city, etc.
+The third claim is the claim of humanity, which states that journalists are writing for a global population and therefore must serve everyone globally in their work, avoiding smaller loyalties to country, city, etc.